-Subscript-> Because of problems with spammers, it was necessary to add a CAPTCHA box function on the edit pages of this wiki.
+Because of problems with spammers, it was necessary to set an editing password.
+Charles de Lint fans should not have a problem with this: it's Jilly's surname, all in lower case letters.
 If you can't figure it out, please email me at Librarius AT thewordwood DOT com.

 Welcome to the Wordwood.

 If you found your way onto this website, you are very likely a Charles de Lint (aka "CdL") fan.
 If not click on the "Charles de Who?" link and find out more about him and his books.

 If you're unfamiliar with the whole concept of Wiki, you could do a lot worse than to click on this: WikiWikiWeb and find out more for yourself.

 In a nutshell, the idea behind this Wordwood Wiki is that you as visitors and fans can edit the pages in this website and help create something similar to Charles de Lint's "Wordwood" website from his Newford novels.